lucapette/website/content/writing/my-experience-with-kanban.md

 > you cannot start working on anything new unless something else you did not
 > write the code for can be moved further in the process

-Whatver that's test, review, deploy code (whatever: it does not really matter).
+Whatever that's test, review, deploy code (whatever: it does not really matter).
 This rule forces people to think about the process itself.
 Starting to work on something new is exciting but it has no impact until it is released.
 And that is what matters for the focus.
 I will admit it is not always easy to work this way.